kpsheahe-su/-2019-MLB-season-analysis/README.md

 #  2019 MLB season analysis
- determing correlation between HR and win percentage
+ determining correlation between HR and win percentage.
+Using Lahman Dataset, histograms, and other graphics to support base argument.